shivaganesh96/Wallet-DApp/README.md

-# Ethereum Wallet Ðapp
+# Wallet Ðapp

-The Ethereum wallet.
+A basic DApp wallet for the Ethereum Network.

+	- ** NOTE ** This is not an official release.
+This entire code base is a work-in-progress.
+More updates to come in the near future!
+For now this can be run on a local machine, or used for learning purposes.
+LICENSE specifies use of the code contained in this repository.

 [![Build Status](https://travis-ci.org/ethereum/meteor-dapp-wallet.svg?branch=master)](https://travis-ci.org/ethereum/meteor-dapp-wallet)

-**NOTE** The wallet is not yet official released, can contain severe bugs!

 ## Development

 Start an `geth` node and and the app using meteor and open http://localhost:3000 in your browser:

-    $ geth --rpccorsdomain "http://localhost:3000" --rpc --unlock <your account>
+    $ geth --rpccorsdomain "http://localhost:3000" --rpc --port 0

 Starting the wallet dapp using [Meteor](https://meteor.com/install)